li-wending/miR-TS/README.md

 ## Demo Data

-The repository includes an example dataset of small RNA-seq data from a study of **hepatitis C** (GEO acc: GSE74872), demonstrating how to run the pipeline to obtain the miR-TS scores and how the liver miR-TS differs bewteen patients and healthy controls.
+The repository includes an example dataset of small RNA-seq data from a study of **hepatitis C** (GEO acc: GSE74872), demonstrating how to run the pipeline to obtain the miR-TS scores and how the liver miR-TS differs between patients and healthy controls.